-Consists primarily of our reported actuarial (gains) losses, the difference between actual and expected returns on plan assets, settlement gains (losses), and curtailment gains.
+(1) Consists primarily of our reported actuarial (gains) losses, the difference between actual and expected returns on plan assets, settlement gains (losses), and curtailment gains.
 The actuarial losses for 2016 included \$1.8 related to the lump-sum payment actions that took place during the second quarter of the year.
 The actuarial losses for 2015 included a charge of \$11.4 and a curtailment gain of \$5.1 related to the freeze of all benefits for non-union participants of the U.S. Plan and the SIARP during the third quarter of the year.
-The actuarial losses for 2014 included a settlement loss and an actuarial loss of \$4.6 and \$14.8, respectively, related to a lump-sum payment action during the first quarter of the year, as well as an increase of a settlement gain of \$4.8 related to the partial annuitization of the U.S. Plan in 2013.
+The actuarial losses for \$4.6 and \$14.8, respectively, related to a lump-sum payment action during the first quarter of the year, as well as an increase of a settlement gain of \$4.8 related to the partial annuitization of the U.S. Plan in 2013.